 - 11.6.1 The Supplier can issue a reminder notice if the Buyer does not pay an undisputed invoice on time.
-The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice. - 11.6.2 Where the Buyer terminates the Contract in accordance with clause 11.3 or the Supplier terminates the Contract under clause 11.6 or 23.4: - the Buyer must promptly pay all outstanding charges incurred by the Supplier;

-- the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated; and - 11.6.2.3 clauses 11.5.1.2 to 11.5.1.7 apply. - 11.6.3 The Supplier also has the right to terminate the Contract in accordance with Clauses 20.3 and 23.4.
+The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice. - 11.6.2 Where the Buyer terminates the Contract in accordance with clause 11.3 or the Supplier terminates the Contract under clause 11.6 or 23.4: - the Buyer must promptly pay all outstanding charges incurred by the Supplier; - the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated; and - 11.6.2.3 clauses 11.5.1.2 to 11.5.1.7 apply. - The Supplier also has the right to terminate the Contract in accordance with Clauses 20.3 and 23.4 and for failure of the Buyer to comply with the Acceptable Use provisions in the Order Form and failing to remedy the same within thirty (30) days of the receipt of notice from the Supplier of such breach.